maxbiostat/FMDV_AMERICA/DATA/README.md

 Contains processed output from BEAST, such as Bayes factors from BSSVS, state-change counts from Markov jumps, etc.

 **EPI_DATA**:
+Data on vaccination and outbreaks are here.

+**TRADE_DATA**:
-Data on vaccination, outbreaks and livestock trade are here.
+Data on livestock trade and production are here.

 **REPORTS**:
 These are reports from the Pan American Centre for Foot-and-mouth Disease (PANAFTOSA), which are available elsewhere on the internet, but are kept here to facilitate access.